- Submitting bugs and enhancement requests

 Thanks for contributing to Clojure!

-Submitting patches to Clojure and Clojure Contrib
+Developing and submitting patches to Clojure and Clojure Contrib

 If you've got a bug fix or feature you'd like to submit to the Clojure, Clojure Contrib Libraries, ClojureScript or Clojure CLR projects, first - thanks!
 Before you get too deep into the code, please make sure you review the contributing guidelines -- it's important to submit a Contributor's agreement as detailed on that page.
 Once it's been received (your name will appear on the contributor's list on that page), you can join the clojure-dev Google group.
 Anyone with a CA can become a member of our Confluence and JIRA.
 Just sign up (please use a recognizable name), then ask on the clojure-dev group and I'll bump up your membership level to make edits.